Web engineering

 The World Wide Web has become a major delivery platform for a variety of complex and sophisticated enterprise applications in several domains.
 In addition to their inherent multifaceted functionality, these Web applications exhibit complex behaviour and place some unique demands on their usability, performance, security, and ability to grow and evolve.
 However, a vast majority of these applications continue to be developed in an ad hoc way, contributing to problems of usability, maintainability, quality and reliability.
 While Web development can benefit from established practices from other related disciplines, it has certain distinguishing characteristics that demand special considerations.
 In recent years, there have been developments towards addressing these considerations.

 Web engineering focuses on the methodologies, techniques, and tools that are the foundation of Web application development and which support their design, development, evolution, and evaluation.
-Web application development has certain characteristics that make it different from traditional software, information system, or computer application development.
+Web application development has certain characteristics that make it different from traditional software, information systems, or computer application development.

 Web engineering is multidisciplinary and encompasses contributions from diverse areas: systems analysis and design, software engineering, hypermedia/hypertext engineering, requirements engineering, human-computer interaction, user interface, data engineering, information science, information indexing and retrieval, testing, modelling and simulation, project management, and graphic design and presentation.
 Web engineering is neither a clone nor a subset of software engineering, although both involve programming and software development.
 While Web Engineering uses software engineering principles, it encompasses new approaches, methodologies, tools, techniques, and guidelines to meet the unique requirements of Web-based applications.